 Simplicity in the minimalist interior is also applied to the room color theme.
 It means you can’t use too many colors in it.
 You might want to check out the works of architect Tadao Ando for inspiration.

 To see some examples of how the pros do this, check out our top restaurants with amazing interiors.
 They create warmth and inviting hospitality with sparse wood, and soft and lush colors, and utilize the space in a minimalist way.

 This one is a perfect example of the color application for a minimalist interior.
 It only uses black and white, however, the place where these colors are applied creates a richer appearance.

 Focus on function and let nature lend a hand

 Create indoor/outdoor living by bringing nature indoors.
 This can be achieved by finding ways to bring the outdoors inside.

-Going back to one of the greats with minimalism was Richard Neutra.
-In 1946, Neutra was praised for his design of the Kaufmann house, and his participation in the early Case Study House Programs.
+Going back to one of the greats of minimalism was Richard Neutra.
+In 1946, Neutra was praised for his design of the Kaufmann house and his participation in the early Case Study House Programs.

 In 1952, Neutra worked on the Moore House in Ojai, California, and designed a stylistic balance between the abode and its surrounding environment through his innovative and creative ideas.